mshilts1/micro4R/README.md

 There are many options for taxonomic databases you can use; the major players are SILVA, RDP, GreenGenes, and UNITE.
 Please go [here](https://benjjneb.github.io/dada2/training.html) for details and links.
-I tend to usually prefer the SILVA databases, but you don’t have to!
+I usually prefer the SILVA databases, but you don’t have to!

 Let’s take a look at the taxonomy assignment table: